MPdeM/imaging_diagnosis/README.md

 ## EVALUATION OF the MODEL AND PREDICTION

-- 1 Model was tested with unseen data with a precission of 96%
+- 1 Model was tested with unseen data with a precision of 96%
 - 2 The model was saved using HDF5 binary format

 ![](images/ClassReport.PNG)

 The model has an accuracy of 96% based only on x-ray images and no other feature.
-Sensitivity of 96 % and specificity of 95% means that from patients that HAVE COVID-19 the model accurately identify them as positive in 96% of the cases.
+Sensitivity of 96 % and specificity of 95% means that from patients that HAVE COVID-19 the model accurately identifies them as positive in 96% of the cases.
 From patients that do NOT HAVE COVID-19, the model identified as covid negative 96 % of the time.

 ![](images/SensSpec.PNG)